General Purpose Knuckle Screw Threads (Rd) per DIN 405

 DIN 405-2 General-purpose knuckle threads Part 3: Gauges for external and internal threads – Types, profiles and tolerances

 This data is provided for general information only.
 The intention is to provide accurate information; regardless; errors may exist in the supplied information.
-If accuracy is critical, base your final decisions on the data provided in the root document: DIN 405; which is a copyrighted document.
+If accuracy is critical, base your final decisions on the data provided in the root documents: DIN 405; DIN 15403; and DIN 20400, which are copyrighted documents.
 To purchase copies visit an Authorized Reseller.

 Original Posting: 3/23/2011